 - Ice Skate in Half Dome Village with incredible views of majestic Half Dome

-- Ski, snowboard or go tubing right in the park
+- You can ski, snowboard or go tubing right in the park

 - Take a hike!
 Here are several great hikes that are still accessible during the winter